blackjax-devs/blackjax/docs/examples/howto_metropolis_within_gibbs.md

         each element of which is an MCMC stepping functions on the corresponding component. init
-        Dictionary with the same keys as ``state``, each element of chi is an MCMC initializer corresponding to the stepping functions in `step_fn`. parameters
+        Dictionary with the same keys as ``state``, each elemtn of chi is an MCMC initializer corresponding to the stepping functions in `step_fn`. parameters
         Dictionary with the same keys as ``state``, each of which is a dictionary of parameters to the MCMC algorithm for the corresponding component.